daizutabi/mkapi/docs/examples.md

 ![mkapi][example.ExampleDataClass]
 ~~~

-creates the API document for the `ExampleDataClass` class.
+creates the API documentation for the `ExampleDataClass` class.

 ![mkapi](example.ExampleDataClass)